dotnetCarpenter/express-mime-sniff/README.md

 -------------------------------------------------------------------------------

-express-mime-sniff is a package for setting HTTP `Content-Type` headers for files by utilizing a *nix `file` program available on your system.
+express-mime-sniff is an [express package](http://expressjs.com/) for setting HTTP `Content-Type` headers for files by utilizing a *nix `file` program available on your system.

 This approach is independent of file extension, unlike the default logic used by [`express.static`][express.static] and should therefore yield better results.